Breakthroughs in Treating Hepatitis C

 Interferon and peginterferon have done wonders for many people with hepatitis C, reducing the amount of the virus in their bodies.
 But even in its newer formulations, the drug is administered by injection and has potentially serious side effects.
 These include suicidal thoughts, heart attack, and autoimmune disorders.
 Patients must be monitored closely while taking it.

 For these reasons, doctors continue to search for new treatments.
-In 2013, the FDA approved the first drug that works without interferon, at least in people with genotype 2 or 3 hepatitis C. The drug, sofosbuvir (Sovaldi), is taken orally, which makes it easier for many people to handle.
+In 2013, the FDA approved the first drug that works without interferon, initially prescribed for people with genotype 2 or 3 hepatitis C. The drug, sofosbuvir (Sovaldi), is taken orally, which makes it easier for many people to handle.
 It still must be combined with ribavirin for patients with genotype 2 or 3.

 High Cure Rate With Newest Treatment

 Another significant breakthrough occurred in December 2014, when the FDA approved a new combination treatment containing four drugs (Viekira Pak).
 The therapy combines three new medications—ombitasvir, paritaprevir and dasabuvir—with the previously known ritonavir.
 The pack treats people with genotype 1 infection, including those with cirrhosis, and can be used with or without ribavirin.

 In clinical trials, 91 to 100% of participants achieved a sustained viral response (SVR)—meaning they did not have the virus in their bloodstream 24 weeks after finishing treatment.
 Almost all patients who achieve SVR are cured.
 In the trials, side effects of the new treatment included fatigue, itching, lack of energy, nausea, and trouble sleeping.